kwirk/eventgallery/admin/doc/readme.md

 ## Thumbs do not show up {#FAQThumbs}

-- Error 500: php memory size too low.
+- Error 500: PHP memory size too low.
 I have good experience with 128M.
 Depends on the size of your images
-- javascript error occured which prevents the whole site from executing javascript.
-Without javascript it no image will appear.
+- JavaScript error occurred which prevents the whole site from executing JavaScript.
+Without JavaScript it no image will appear.
 - do not use special characters in your file names like Umlaute, +, or things like this.
 Make your file names safe for the web.
-- Error 500: the php function imageconvolution does not work on your server.
+- Error 500: the PHP function imageconvolution does not work on your server.
 For now one user reported this using PHP 5.3.8.
 After commenting out the line of code the gallery worked fine.
+- MooTools JavaScript library is not available

 # Event Gallery Release Notes {#ReleaseNotes}